cda-tum/mqt-bench/README.md

 - W-State

 See the [benchmark description](https://www.cda.cit.tum.de/mqtbench/benchmark_description) for further details on the individual benchmarks.
-## Compiler Support
+## Quantum Circuit Compiler Support
 At the moment, two compilers are supported:
-1) Qiskit with the compiler settings: Optimization level 0 to 3
+1) [Qiskit](https://qiskit.org/documentation/) with the compiler settings: Optimization level 0 to 3
-2) TKET with the compiler settings: Line placement and graph placement
+2) [TKET](https://cqcl.github.io/tket/pytket/api/) with the compiler settings: Line placement and graph placement

 ## Native Gate-Set Support
 So far, MQT Bench supports the following native gate-sets: